ajwills72/rmip/docs/topic1.md

 ### Reading

-Benjamin Baird, Jonathan Smallwood, Jonathan W. Schooler (2011).
-Back to the future: Autobiographical planning and the functionality of mind-wandering.
-Consciousness and Cognition, 20, 1604-1611.
+Baird, B., Smallwood, J. & Schooler, J.W.
+(2011).
+Back to the future: Autobiographical planning and the functionality of mind-wandering. _Consciousness and Cognition, 20_, 1604-1611.
+[PDF on author's personal website](https://labs.psych.ucsb.edu/schooler/jonathan/sites/labs.psych.ucsb.edu.schooler.jonathan/files/pubs/back_to_the_future.pdf). **Ignore the OSPAN parts of this paper.**

 Stawarczyk, D., Majerus, S., Michalina M., Van der Lindena, M., D'Argembeau, A. (2011).
-Mind-wandering: Phenomenology and function as assessed with a novel experience sampling method.
-Acta Psychologica, 136, 370-381.
+Mind-wandering: Phenomenology and function as assessed with a novel experience sampling method. _Acta Psychologica, 136_, 370-381.
+[PDF on open-access repository](https://www.researchgate.net/publication/50195530_Mind-wandering_Phenomenology_and_function_as_assessed_with_a_novel_experience_sampling_method). **Focus on the "personal goals" condition of Experiment 2.**

 Seli, P., Ralph, B. C., Konishi, M., Smilek, D., & Schacter, D. L. (2017).
 What did you have in mind?
-Examining the content of intentional and unintentional types of mind wandering.
-Consciousness and Cognition, 51, 149–156.
+Examining the content of intentional and unintentional types of mind wandering. _Consciousness and Cognition, 51_, 149–156.
+[PDF on author's personal website](https://scholar.harvard.edu/files/schacterlab/files/1-s2.0-s1053810017300132-main.pdf)

-## 3. Thinking and Fast and Slow: Are we really lazy thinkers?
+## 3. Are we really lazy thinkers?

 ### Overview